What you need to know about software liability

-In this case, the software development business and the boat manufacturer might both be liable for damages to the injured party.
+In this case, the software development business and the gate manufacturer might both be liable for damages to the injured party.

 Quality control is key to preventing software-related injury

 Though software developers enjoy a larger degree of protection than medical device companies, contracts and license agreements may not always shield you from personal injury and tort claims.
 Sometimes complex circumstances can leave you vulnerable.

 For example, 3D printing uses software and hardware to create a physical product.
 If a software defect caused the 3D printer to produce a flawed product that physically injured someone, the developer could face a lawsuit.

 Large companies found liable for major software failures

-Software defects can be disastrous, leading to costly product recalls and worse.
+Software defects can be disastrous, leading to costly settlements or court-ordered judgments.
 These examples show how faulty code can lead to disasters for companies and their customers.

 In late 2018, Toyota recalled nearly 2.5 million Prius vehicles after finding a software glitch that could cause the cars to stall at high speeds.
 Four years earlier, the company recalled 1 million cars because of a similar bug.